Waterproof, Water Resistant, Shockproof and IP Ratings Explained

 Most of the Gadgets these days are either Waterproof or Water Resistant and bear an IP Rating.
-While these certainly instill a sense of assurance that your device is protected, but what do they actually mean and how ‘secure’ is your device?
+You may have also seen the ratings like IP X4, IP65 or IP68 in several devices.
+These things give an assurance that your device is safe.
+But do you really know the difference between these things?
+Do you understand the IP rating and number associated with it?
+Most of the people don’t.
 So let’s break things down as we explain what they all indicate.

 Also see: Phone Finder

 Shockproof refers to the amount of impact a device can absorb when dropped or bumped into.
 The Shockproof label is mostly seen on Mobile cases and covers, as they need to absorb the landing impact and protect the device.
 The shockproof protection has nothing to do with protection from electric or static damage, it is understandable why it can be easily confused with.

 Water Resistant is often confused with Waterproof; However, they are not the same.
 When a device is labeled as Water Resistant, it means that the device is able to withstand water up to a certain extent and can resist the effect of rain.
 It is important to note that it is not completely immune to the effects of water and hence must NOT be submerged.

 Note that there are varying levels of water resistance.
 Not all devices have the same level of water resistance, we’ll talk about the water protection levels and rating in a moment.

 Water Resistant and Splashproof are the same things.

 Waterproof means that the device can be completely submerged in water.
 However, it can be submerged only for a limited time, after which the device may no longer be immune to water damage.
 How long a device can be submerged will again depend on the level and water protection rating of the device.